Merge request dependencies

 Prerequisites:

-• You must have a role in the project that allows you to edit merge requests.
+• You must have a role for the project that allows you to edit merge requests.

 1. On the left sidebar, select Search or go to and find your project.